cowboyai/cim-start/doc/structuring-nix.md

 - These dependencies can be local or remote (e.g., from GitHub).

 In DDD terms, inputs represent external services or bounded contexts that interact with our domain.
 By explicitly defining these dependencies, we ensure clear boundaries and maintain modularity.

+Flakes do not have to be large if components are created in the intended "flake" design.

 ---